HartChrisT/Covid_Comorbidities/README.md

 ## Hypothesis
-Main Hypothesis: Individuals with comorbidities die more from covid than those with no known health issues.
+Hypothesis: Individuals with comorbidities die more from covid than those with no known health issues.

 ## Technologies